 - pinch of cinnamon (optional)

 - pinch of sea salt (optional)

 - 1¾ cups unsweetened plant-based milk

 - ½ cup unsweetened applesauce

 - 2 TBS pure maple syrup (or agave)

 - Mix wet ingredients in a separate bowl or measuring cup.

 - Add wet to dry and whisk well to combine.
-LET BATTER SIT FOR 10 MINUTES.
+Let batter sit for a few minutes.